dhyegocalota/devmt-members/README.md

 # DevMT Members :notebook_with_decorative_cover:
-Simple React + Redux demo to be used on my presentation about it.
+Simple React App demo to be used on my presentation about it.

 ## Deploy
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)